invider/collider.jam/README.md

 _Game prototyping_ is an art that mixes design, technology, creativity, and hyper-focused productivity.
 It is a way of development that is radically different from a typical approach one might find in the industry.
-And we believe it deserves a dedicated tool, capable of addressing the specific needs of a rapidly evolving prototype and creative flow.
+And we believe it deserves a dedicated tool, capable of addressing the specific needs of a rapidly evolving prototype and the creative flow that powers it.

 Install with ```npm i -g collider.jam```, visit [collider.land](http://collider.land) and check out [online docs](http://collider.land/help/).

-Explore _Collider.JAM_ code [examples](#examples) and [🎮 jam games](#jam-games-with-sources).
+Explore _Collider.JAM_ code [examples](#examples) and [jam games 🎮](#full-games-with-sources).

-_Follow the jamming way and pixelate reality 👾!_
+👾 _Follow the jamming way and pixelate reality!_ 👾